 b.
-Deliberations and rationale for recommendations and/or implementation guidelines effectiveness measured.
-The PDP briefly sought to try and identify metrics for success but ultimately determined that this exercise is more appropriately completed during the implementation phase, in accordance with Board-approved recommendations of the CCT-RT.
-The Working Group believes that an Implementation Review Team should determine the appropriate metrics, and the data required, to measure such metrics on a regular basis to help evaluate the New gTLD Program.
+Deliberations and rationale for recommendations and/or implementation guidelines

+Rationale for Recommendation 7.1 and Implementation Guidance 7.2: The Working Group agreed that fostering consumer choice, consumer trust, and market differentiation must continue to be primary focal points for the New gTLD Program, and therefore areas around which measures of success should be established, data collected, and effectiveness measured.
+The PDP briefly sought to try and identify metrics for success but ultimately determined that this exercise is more appropriately completed during the implementation phase, in accordance with Board-approved recommendations of the CCT-RT, although the Working Group has put forward some suggested metrics for further consideration as implementation guidance.
+The Working Group believes that an Implementation Review Team should determine the appropriate metrics, and the data39 required, to measure such metrics on a regular basis to help evaluate the New gTLD Program.